Covered in this guide:

 Assynt

-Assynt is a spectacular area with lochs, waterfalls, castle ruins and rugged rocky mountains.
+Assynt is a spectacular area with lochs, waterfalls, castle ruins, rugged rocky mountains and white sandy beaches.
 It is located on the popular NC500 tourist driving route around Scotland.
-Assynt also boasts white sand beaches, including the popular Achmelvich Beach.
 Assynt is a more remote area compared to other areas of Scotland, so it tends to be on the more quiet side, particularly outside of the Summer months.
 Overall there are fewer facilities in the area, but more opportunities to find yourself alone in the landscape.

 Some locations worth considering for an Assynt elopement are Wailing Widows Falls, Ardvreck Castle and Achmelvich Beach.
 If you’re an avid hiker, Stac Pollaidh rewards you with stunning views.